Skip to main contentSkip to footer content

 The course is self-paced, so it is designed to help you learn the content at your own pace over the six-week period.
 If that is not enough time for you to be prepared to be successful in college-level chemistry, your instructor and/or advisor may suggest an alternative course schedule that delays chemistry for one or two semesters.

 Maybe.
-The score you recieve on the diagnostic test will not negatively impact your grade=.
+The score you recieve on the diagnostic test will never negatively impact your grade.
 If the score you receive is very low, your instructor and advisor may suggests an alternative course schedule that delays chemistry for one or two semesters.
 You may earn "bonus" points for a high completion rate (see below).

 Yes.
-Credit for completing the ALEKS knowledge check and learning module is defined in the syllabus for your course, either FCH150 (General Chemistry) or FCH 110 (Survey of Chemical Principles).
-You must achieve at least 80% completion to recieve credit for the module.
+Credit for completing the ALEKS knowledge check and learning module is defined in the syllabus for your course.
+You must achieve at least 80% completion to recieve partial credit for the module.
+Completion of 100% of the module guarantees the maximum number of bonus points.

 The course code is a alphanumeric code sent to you via email.
 You will need this code to enroll in ALEKS.
 Do not share your code with anyone else.